cthoyt/cookiecutter-snekpack/{{cookiecutter.package_name}}/README.md

 The code in this package is licensed under the MIT License.

+## 🙏 Contributing
+Contributions, whether filing an issue, making a pull request, or forking, are appreciated.
+See [CONTRIBUTING.rst](https://github.com/{{cookiecutter.github_organization_name}}/{{cookiecutter.github_repository_name}}/blob/master/CONTRIBUTING.rst) for more information on getting involved.

 ## 🍪 Cookiecutter Acknowledgement

 This package was created with [@audreyr](https://github.com/audreyr)'s